MicrosoftDocs/query-docs/query-languages/m/m-spec-error-handling.md

 * Errors raised during the evaluation of the _error-handler_ are propagated.

-* When an _error-handler_ is evaluated that is a _catch-function_, the function defined by the _catch-function_ is invoked.
+* When an _error-handler_ is evaluated that is a _catch-clause_, the  _catch-function_ is invoked.
 If that function accepts a parameter, the error value will be passed as its value.

 The following example illustrates an _error-handling-expression_ in a case where no error is raised: